ZoqueLabs/website/_posts/2025-06-10-Verifying-lists-of-hash-apps.md

 ## Extracting App Hashes from `packages.json`

-After performing the forensic extraction, you will find a file named `packages.json` in the generated folder.
-This file contains detailed information about all the apps installed on the device, including cryptographic hashes of each apk and its subcomponents.
+The `packages.json` contains detailed information about all the applications installed on the device, including the cryptographic hashes of each apk and its subcomponents.

 ```bash
  {